|Did this page help you? Yes | No | Tell us about it...|

 A process that changes the size, configuration, or makeup of an Auto Scaling group by launching or terminating instances.
 For more information, see Auto Scaling Concepts in the Auto Scaling Developer Guide.

-The API that you use to submit search requests to an Amazon CloudSearch domain.
+The Amazon CloudSearch API that you use to submit search requests to a search domain.

 Encapsulates your searchable data and the search instances that handle your search requests.
-You set up a separate domain for each different collection of data that you want to search.
+You typically set up a separate Amazon CloudSearch domain for each different collection of data that you want to search.

-An search index field option that enables the field data to be searched.
+An Amazon CloudSearch index field option that enables the field data to be searched.

 A representation of your searchable data that facilitates fast and accurate data retrieval.

 A compute resource that indexes your data and processes search requests.
-A search domain has one or more search instances, each with a finite amount of RAM and CPU resources.
+An Amazon CloudSearch domain has one or more search instances, each with a finite amount of RAM and CPU resources.
 As your data volume grows, more search instances or larger search instances are deployed to contain your indexed data.
 When necessary, your index is automatically partitioned across multiple search instances.
 As your request volume or complexity increases, each search partition is automatically replicated to provide additional processing capacity.

-A request that is sent to a search domain to retrieve documents that match particular search criteria.
+A request that is sent to an Amazon CloudSearch domain's search endpoint to retrieve documents from the index that match particular search criteria.

 A document that matches a search request.
 Also referred to as a search hit.